The Four key strategies to develop your Brand

 Your reason for existence is your purpose.
 The key to being a purpose-driven company lies in your dedication to remaining loyal to your core values.

-Each decision you make is guided by your goals and commitments.
+Every choice you make is influenced by your objectives and promises.
 Each interaction your audience has should in some way align with your purpose.

 Additionally, your goal can attract the specific individuals and personalities you want to bring on board.
-By the year 2025, 75% of the workforce will consist of millennials.
+It is projected that by 2025, millennials will make up 75% of the workforce.

 Millennials desire to feel connected to their work and believe that they are making a meaningful impact.
 They desire openness and prioritize purpose over profit when assessing employers.